"I just want real reactions. I want people to laugh from the gut, be sad from the gut - or get angry from the gut." Andy Kaufman

-Sam debuted in Billy Elliot on the West End in 2007, starring as the 12th incarnation of the title role.
-In addition to this, he has worked in television, commercials, film and theatre.
+Sam debuted in ‘Billy Elliot’ on the West End in 2007, starring as the 12th incarnation of the title role.
+In addition to this, he has worked in television, commercials, film and theatre, allegedly.

-Sam’s most recent projects have included playing Peter in Peter Pan at Regent's Park Open Air Theatre, Chris in the short film Murder Myster, Josh in number 40 (Short) and debuted the lead role David in the musical Scandinavian Heart.
+He trained at LAMDA and graduated in 2015.
+His most recent projects include playing Peter in ‘Peter Pan’ at Regent's Park Open Air Theatre, Chris in the short film ‘Murder Myster’, Josh in ‘number 40’ (Short) and has recently played Boy in the UK Tour of ‘Cat In The Hat’.

-Sam also works as a Movement Director, having recently worked on the Movement and Stage Combat on Lidless Theatre’s Moon Fleece (Pleasance) & 'They Have Long Arms and They Can Find Me’ (Katzpace) and Exploding Whale Theatre’s ‘Heroes’ (Brighton Fringe/Edinburgh Fringe/Bridge House Theatre).
+Sam also works as a Movement Director, having recently worked on the Movement and Stage Combat on Lidless Theatre’s ‘Moonfleece’ (Pleasance) & 'They Have Long Arms and They Can Find Me’ (Katzpace) and Exploding Whale Theatre’s ‘Heroes’ (Brighton Fringe/Edinburgh Fringe/Bridge House Theatre).